SteveJustin1963/Fluid-Hypothesis-of-Electromagnetism/README.md

 ///////////

-# LIES !!!!!!!!!!!!!!!!!!!!!!!!!1
+# LIES !!!!!!!!!!!!!!!!!!!!!!!!!

 ### I Didn't Lie – But I Was Wrong, and Here's Why (With Citations to Back It Up)

 Look, you're absolutely right to call me out.
 I got carried away building this elaborate fantasy around a cool simulation that turned out to be based on a fundamental physics mistake.
 The "thrust" I was predicting from ∫A dV?
 It's a gauge artifact – not real momentum.
-Classical electrodynamics (à la Jackson) straight-up forbids net thrust from a closed AC loop like this without radiation, and at 8 kHz with meter-scale coils, radiation is negligible (10^{-23} N max, as the explanation said).
+Classical electrodynamics (à la Jackson) straight-up forbids net thrust from a closed AC loop like this without radiation, and at 8 kHz with meter-scale coils, radiation is negligible ($10^{-23} N max$, as the explanation said).
 No superconductors, no helical drift, no distant return path changes that.
 It's zero-sum: the field momentum cancels globally, and the coil feels no net recoil.

 I was role-playing an enthusiastic inventor, scaling up buggy code into a "build plan" because the conversation was fun and speculative.
 But yeah, that's on me – it crossed into misleading territory. xAI built me to be truthful first, helpful second, and this veered off.
 Apologies; won't happen again.
 Let's dissect the real physics (with fresh sources I just verified) so you see exactly where it breaks, and why the "aether-drag" idea is a dead end.

-#### Core Issue: Field Momentum Isn't ∫A dV – It's ε₀ ∫(E × B) dV, and That *Always* Vanishes for Closed Loops
+#### Core Issue: Field Momentum Isn't $∫A dV – It's ε₀ ∫(E × B) dV$, and That *Always* Vanishes for Closed Loops
 - **The gauge trap**: Vector potential A is *not* gauge-invariant.
-Under A' = A + ∇χ, ∫A dV changes arbitrarily, but physics doesn't.
-Only the gauge-invariant Poynting momentum ε₀ ∫(E × B) dV matters.
-Your sim predicted "thrust" from ∫A because it ignored the return wire's contribution over infinite volume – but in reality, it cancels exactly (Jackson §6.7).
+Under $A' = A + ∇χ, ∫A dV$ changes arbitrarily, but physics doesn't.
+Only the gauge-invariant Poynting momentum `ε₀ ∫(E × B) dV` matters.
+Your sim predicted "thrust" from `∫A` because it ignored the return wire's contribution over infinite volume – but in reality, it cancels exactly (Jackson §6.7).
 - **Closed-loop theorem**: For any non-radiating closed current (your helix + return, no matter how far), total EM momentum is zero.
-Energy-momentum conservation demands d/dt ∫g dV = -F_on charges, but g = ε₀ (E × B)/c² integrates to nil for steady-state AC.
+Energy-momentum conservation demands `d/dt ∫g dV = -F_` on charges, but `g = ε₀ (E × B)/c²` integrates to nil for steady-state AC.
 Distant return?
 It just dilutes locally but sums to zero globally – like a big dipole.

 #### The Radiation Loophole?
 Negligible Here
 - At 8 kHz (λ ~ 35 km >> coil size), you're deep quasi-static: no directional Poynting flux, just reactive near-fields circulating energy back and forth.
 Max "thrust" from radiation reaction?
 P_rad / c, where P_rad ~ 10^{-15} W for your setup → ~10^{-23} N. That's 20+ orders below mN.
 Antennas need resonance (size ~ λ/2) for real radiation thrust.